PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

 ## Expected behavior

-1. The PDM mobile application marks jobs that are expected to fail as **Completed**, and the Portal provides logs indicating any errors that occurred during the execution.
+1. The PDM mobile application for Android marks jobs that are expected to fail as **Completed**, and the Portal provides logs indicating any errors that occurred during the execution.
 For example, if a job has to read a file that does not exist on the IoT device, the job will run as expected and the mobile application will mark the job **Completed** on the **Job Run** page.
 After the mobile application uploads the run logs to Device Management Portal, you can view the logs, which will indicate that the file does not exist.

 1. A job cannot be rerun after the mobile application marks it as **Completed** and uploads the run logs to Device Management.

-## BLE scan setup using the Pelion Device Management mobile application
+## BLE scan setup using the Pelion Device Management mobile application for Android

 You can configure the device scan policy to look for a device using a custom service UUID and service characteristic UUID.
 By default, the values are: